-I’ve decided that I’m going to move back home go New York for a bit.
-My family is there and I figure I can plant my roots there in a more affordable life that will also allow me flexibility to start traveling more.
+I’ve decided that I’m going to move back home to New York for a bit.
+My family is there and I figure I can plant my roots there is a more affordable life that will also allow me the flexibility to start traveling more.
 Living so far from home, I’d spend at least 2 of my “big trips” to go back home to visit family.
 I love them obviously, but I’d also like to use some of that time off to go explore the world.
 After 8 years in Los Angeles, I’ve done enough exploring of Southern California.

 Now I’m getting into planning my epic cross country road trip from Los Angeles to New York.
 This blog post will be updated while I’m planning the trip to help everyone have a resource for how to plan for an extended road trip across the country or just a trip longer than a day or two.
 I’ll also update from the road to include anything I wish I had done or anything I’m glad I did.

 The shortest distance between two points is a straight line.
 If you want to have a good road trip, you shouldn’t a big straight line unless you’re in a hurry.
 You should aim to have a lot of little straight lines from city to city that weaves throughout states.
 Above is my current route plan.

 My goal is to maximize the places I see, with the most diverse attractions, for the cheapest budget.

 If you have a goal of spending money and just seeing the same types of sites across the country, this isn’t going to be the advice for you.
 I like variety and I like cheap!

 Tips for choosing where to stop on road trips:

 - Find cities that you can get a free night to stay in or has the most affordable accommodations (see next section)